 Rights: Nancy is represented by Ginger Knowlton at Curtis Brown, Ltd.

-Nancy's other books: Free review copies are no longer available for Nancy's books that have already been published.
-However, your local library can probably get any book for you.
+Review copies: Free review copies are not available for Nancy's books once they have been published.
+However, you can download an excerpt for free from any electronic bookstore, and your local library can probably get any book for you.
 Ask about interlibrary loan if your library doesn't have the book you want.

 Contact Nancy: To contact Nancy directly about other topics, email nancy AT nancywerlin.com.

-Nancy Werlin is available to speak to both adults and teens about the creative process and writing for young adults.
+Nancy Werlin is available on a limited basis to speak to both teens and adults about the creative process and about writing fiction.

 Nancy's school and library visit program is suitable for middle-school and/or high-school students.
-This includes three sessions per day, which can be a combination of talks to large groups and small creative writing workshops, as desired.
-The cost is $1500 per day within a reasonable driving radius of Boston, Mass.
-The cost is $2500 per day (inclusive of all travel expenses such as airfare and hotel) if an overnight is needed.
+This includes three sessions per day, with groups of any size.
+The cost is $1500 per day plus all travel expenses such as airfare and hotel if needed.
+No travel expenses are charged within a reasonable driving distance of Boston, Massachusetts.

 A 50-minute Skype session with Nancy is $250.